Reltroner/reltroner-studio/content/organizations/henchoeway.md

 ---

 ## 🌊 Origins & Name
-- The name “Henchoeway” was inspired by a childhood memory of a black-suited scuba diver at a waterpark, whom the founder called “Henchoewayway.”
+- The name “Henchoeway” was inspired by a Rei's childhood memory of a black-suited scuba diver at a waterpark, whom the founder called “Henchoewayway.”
 - The second sighting occurred at Sea World, reinforcing the emotional imprint.
 - From “Henchoewayway Scuba Institute,” it evolved into **Henchoeway**, a formalized and eerie name tied forever to abyssal manipulation.